EmptyString1999/Astroids-AI/README.md

 # Astroids-AI
-An AI to play the classic game asteroids based on the Atari variant using PyTorch and Open AI Gym
+An AI to play the classic game space invaders based on the Atari variant using PyTorch and Open AI Gym